e271828e/Flight.jl/prototypes/kernel/NOTES.md

   and a 34-face surface (past the 32-wide threshold where Base's tuple `map` leaves its inlined path, which the generated merge never touches) drains as free as a two-face one.
+- **Termination is a state with a record, never an exception.** Every ended run answers "why did it stop?" through `termination(sim)`: `:t_end` with the final frame top, `:stop_on` with the first holding face in declaration order and the boundary time of the very snapshot that held it, `:control_stop` one tag whichever task spoke the word, `:error` with the cause retained.
+The record is `nothing` unless the lifecycle is terminal, and `init!` clears it with the trajectory.
+- **A stop face ends the run at its own boundary — `t*` included.** The boundary-detected face ends the run at the sweep that saw it (frame 4 for a ramp crossing 0.35 at h = 0.1, never t_end's frame); the localized one ends it at the crossing's `t*` within tol of the analytic instant, the clock left at `t*`, the frame's remainder never integrated, and the log's terminal endpoint *is* the `t*` snapshot; an authored condition already terminal ends the run at t₀ with boundary zero final and zero frames advanced.
+- **`init!` is the one door, and it opens the trajectory wholesale.**
+  `run!`/`step!` before it refuse naming it; `stopped → init! → run!` is the re-run cycle; and the §12.6 clearing is pinned beside the §11.4 wait in one testset — a batch staged *before* `init!` is discarded with the trajectory it predates, the same batch staged *after* waits for frame 1's drain and never reaches boundary zero.
+- **A stepped frame is a run frame, bitwise.** The two advance entries share one frame loop, so the equality is by construction and the tests assert it with `===`; the count actually advanced is the return value, so t_end and stop-face truncation are detected without inspecting the clock.
+- **§13.6 costs nothing because publication is a boundary's last act.** The failing frame published nothing, so the "promoted" final snapshot is simply the newest published one: the record and `latest` agree on it, the log ends at it, the device's bracket closed through the ordinary tail, the mid-boundary stores stay readable, and `errored` refuses `run!`, `step!` and `init!` alike, each by name.

 ## Stand-in retirement history